zilliztech/zdoc/milvus/reference/python/docs/PyMilvusLegacy/PyMilvusLegacy-Partition/Partition-query.md

         A valid timestamp.

-        If this parameter is set, MilvusZilliz Cloud executes the query only if all entities inserted before this timestamp are visible to query nodes.
+        If this parameter is set, Milvus executes the query only if all entities inserted before this timestamp are visible to query nodes.

         <div class="admonition note">